grantcolley/react-notes/README.md

 - May have performance overhead in large apps.
 - Can be less familiar for developers used to traditional CSS.

+> [!NOTE]
+>
+> In the example below, we see the styled object gives you access to an HTML `button` element as a function.
+Calling the function returns a React component.

 ```cmd
 npm install styled-components
 ```